jeff231li/pseudo-hard-sphere-solvation-scripts/README.md

 \end{cases}
 $$

-One observation we made when experimenting with the potential above is that the repulsive potential becomes softer as we increase the particle size, based on the variable $\sigma$.
+One observation we made when experimenting with the potential above is that the repulsive potential becomes softer as we increase the particle size, based on the variable $\sigma$ (see Figure S1 in the [manuscript](http://chemrxiv.org/engage/chemrxiv/article-details/679a4658fa469535b9502fb8)).
 To overcome this dilemma, we introduce a distance shift using a new variable $R_{\rm particle}$ that controls the particle size instead of $\sigma$

 $$r_{ij}' = r_{ij} - (R_{\rm particle} - R_{\rm min}^{\rm Mie})$$